skupperproject/refdog/input/commands.md

 - **--type** _string_

-  _Notes: What is this again?
+  _What is this again?
 I think we need a qualifier on "type"._

 - **--include-not-ready** _boolean_